-Wiley University Services sat down with Dr. Polly Smith from Utica College to talk about her insights, opinions, and experiences teaching and managing programs online.
+Wiley University Services sat down with Dr. Polly Smith from Utica University to talk about her insights, opinions, and experiences teaching and managing programs online.
 Smith is a distinguished member of Wiley’s Fellows initiative, which aims to foster a community of practice among Wiley’s institutional partners focused on innovative online teaching and learning.

-Q&A with Dr. Polly Smith, Utica College
+Q&A with Dr. Polly Smith, Utica University

 Wiley: Tell us about yourself and your history with online learning.

-Dr. Polly Smith: I am the Associate Provost for Online Learning at Utica College; I oversee and manage 22 fully online programs.
+Dr. Polly Smith: I am the Associate Provost for Online Learning at Utica University; I oversee and manage 22 fully online programs.
 I have 12 years of online teaching experience.
 I teach a variety of sociology classes online and previously directed a master’s of liberal studies online.

 You have extensive experience in online learning.
 What did you think when you first started teaching online and what do you think now, given all that you know?